byxor/NeverScript/README.md

 This project is a work in progress; many things are incomplete.

+There's currently no way to run the tools, but the tests are executable.
+We plan to address this soon.

 You can track our progress [here](https://github.com/byxor/NeverScript/projects/1).

 ## Special Thanks